 Individuals using computer systems owned by the School of Education of the City College of New York do so subject to applicable laws and College policies.
 The School of Education of the City College of New York disclaims any responsibility and/or warranties for information and materials residing on non-college systems or available over publicly accessible networks.
 Such materials do not necessarily reflect the attitudes, opinions, or values of the School of Education of the City College of New York, its faculty, staff, or students.

 No software is to be loaded onto or run on a College owned computer unless the College has purchased the software.

-THERE WILL BE NO EXCEPTIONS TO THESE RULES.
+THERE WILL BE NO EXCEPTIONS TO THESE POLICIES.
 FAILURE TO COMPLY WITH THESE PROCEDURES WILL RESULT IN PERMANENT LOSS OF COMPUTER PRIVILEGES IN THE MULTIMEDIA CENTER AND OTHER POSSIBLE CONSEQUENCES.